What types of housing could result from this initiative?

 What could be the result of this process?
 What changes could we expect to see?

-Official Community Plan amendments: Changes to the Official Community Plan would be needed to facilitate and align with the three policies and regulations mentioned above.
+Official Community Plan Amendments: Changes to the Official Community Plan would be needed to facilitate and align the three policies and regulations mentioned above.
 Only Council can approve these amendments, following consultation.